ciphersweet/Laravel-Docker/README.md

 ## PostgreSQL

-Data are persisted in the host machine so they will no get lost as soon as the container is stopped.
+Data are persisted in the host machine so they will not get lost as soon as the container is stopped.
-To set Postgresql parameters via the configuration file is to edit the ``posgtresql.conf``.
+To set PostgreSQL parameters via the configuration file is to edit the ``posgtresql.conf``.

 ## npm